gisogrimm/ovbox/INSTALL.md

 [https://www.raspberrypi.org/downloads/raspberry-pi-os/](https://www.raspberrypi.org/downloads/raspberry-pi-os/)

+If you use the 'Raspberry Pi Imager', choose 'Raspberry Pi OS (other)', then  'Raspberry Pi OS Lite (32-bit)'.

+### a) headless installation

-To enable ssh access in a headless environment, follow these instructions:
+To enable ssh access in a headless environment (no screen connected to the Pi), follow these instructions:
 [https://www.raspberrypi.org/documentation/remote-access/ssh/](https://www.raspberrypi.org/documentation/remote-access/ssh/).
 Essentially you need to create a file `ssh` in the `/boot` partition, e.g. with
 ````
 touch /your/path/to/boot/ssh
 ````
+After writing the image to the disk, you may need to re-insert the SD-card before you can create that file.

+The next step is to insert the SD-card into the Raspberry Pi and boot it.
+Your PC and the Raspberry Pi should be in the same network.
 Now you should be able to login via ssh, with
 ````
 ssh pi@raspberrypi
 ````
 The default password is `raspberry`.
 This needs to be changed after first boot; to change the password, type `passwd`.

+### b) installation via screen

+Connect a screen (you will need a micro-HDMI cable) and a keyboard.
+Login as user 'pi'.

+## ovbox installer script

 At this point you may try to use our installer script.
 If everything goes well, you will have a ready-to-use ovbox.
 It may take several hours to run.
 To use the installer script, type these commands as user pi:
 ````